65 Gliders & Sailplanes

 Therefore,

-Therefore, the sink rate is proportional to the aerodynamic quantity C_L^{3/2}/C_D, so the ratio C_L^{3/2}/C_D must be maximized to minimize the sink rate.
-This flight condition will minimize the time to descend or maximize the time aloft in still air.
-It will also be the condition to maximize the rate of climb in rising air during soaring, such as circling in a thermal.
-Interestingly, this condition is the same requirement for maximizing flight endurance on a propeller-driven airplane.
+Therefore, the sink rate is proportional to the aerodynamic quantity C_D/C_L^{\, 3/2}, so the inverse ratio C_L^{\, 3/2}/C_D must be maximized to minimize the sink rate.
+This flight condition will increase the time to descend or maximize the time aloft in still air.
+It is also a useful reference condition for soaring in rising air.
+Interestingly, this aerodynamic operating condition is precisely what is required to maximize flight endurance in a propeller-driven airplane.

 Drag Polars

-Sailplane performance aerodynamics comes down to calculating drag on the aircraft and the variation of the drag coefficient with airspeed and lift coefficient.
-To this end, flight test data has established the drag polars for several sailplanes, an example shown in the plot below.
+Sailplane performance aerodynamics primarily involves calculating drag on the aircraft and the variation of the drag coefficient with airspeed and lift coefficient.
+To this end, flight test data have established the drag polars for several sailplanes, as shown in Figure 14.
 The process of determining these data is lengthy, which is discussed in a technical paper by Paul Bickle.

 Measured drag polars for a series of sailplanes.
-The drag on a sailplane is very low compared to any powered airplane.
+The drag on a sailplane is significantly lower compared to most powered airplanes.

 In the simplest form, a drag polar for a sailplane can be expressed in the same manner as for an airplane, i.e.,

 The general validity of Eq.
-56 has been established for many categories and classes of airplanes, including gliders and sailplanes, an example being shown in the figure below.
+17 has been established for various categories and classes of airplanes, including gliders and sailplanes, as illustrated in Figure 15.
 While the fit is imperfect, it is generally sufficiently accurate for sailplane performance calculations in the range 0.2 \le C_L \le 1.2, i.e., below the onset of stall.

-Drag polars for two sailplanes, one of high-performance and one of lower performance.
+Drag polars for two sailplanes, one of high-performance and one of lower performance, which might better be called a glider.

 Method of determining the coefficients of the drag polar.

-The parameter e, called Oswald’s efficiency factor, is of paramount significance for sailplanes, its value always being less than one.
-In the aggregate, this parameter includes several physical effects that can be correlated to the details of the wing design, flow interference, and boundary layer separation.
-For a sailplane, the value of e must be maximized by the careful synergistic aerodynamic design of the wing and the wing/fuselage interface, the fuselage shape, and the empennage, including component interference effects.
-Values of e can reach up to 0.9 for some sailplanes based on flight test results, but the detailed wing design process to reach this value requires much care.
+The parameter {e}, called Oswald’s efficiency factor, is of paramount significance for sailplanes; for conventional airplanes, it is usually less than one, and a design goal is to make it as large as possible.
+In aggregate, this parameter encompasses several physical effects that can be correlated with details of the wing design, flow interference, and boundary-layer separation.
+For a sailplane, the value of {e} must be maximized by the careful synergistic aerodynamic design of the wing and the wing/fuselage interface, the fuselage shape, and the empennage, including component interference effects.
+Values of {e} can reach up to 0.9 for some sailplanes based on flight test results, but the detailed wing design process to reach this value requires much care.

-For sailplane design, the drag coefficient can be expressed more precisely in terms of contributions from the wing, fuselage, and tailplane, as well as component interference effects, the latter being the most difficult to estimate and can only be approximately accounted for.
+For sailplane design, the total drag coefficient can be expressed more precisely in terms of the contributions from the wing, fuselage, and tailplane, as well as component interference effects.
+The latter is the most difficult to estimate and can only be approximated.
+The process of determining an aircraft’s total drag by summing its components is known as drag synthesis.

 Wing

-The wing drag dominates the performance of a sailplane, as it does on all airplanes.
+The wing drag dominates the performance of a sailplane, as it does on nearly all airplanes.
 Wing drag arises from two sources: the profile drag at the sectional level and the induced drag, i.e., drag induced by lift.
 The profile drag comprises skin friction and pressure drag, which can be obtained from two-dimensional airfoil data for the specific wing section.
-Such data are readily available for many airfoil sections used specifically for sailplanes.
+Such data are readily available for many sailplane-specific airfoil sections.
 A good approximation at the sectional level is

 where C_{d_{0}} is the non-lifting drag coefficient and d_1 \, C_l^2 is the growth in the drag coefficient with the lift coefficient, C_l.

-A quadratic can approximate the drag polar for an airfoil section.
+A quadratic curve can reasonably approximate the drag polar for an airfoil section.

-Assuming these preceding values can be suitably obtained based on measurements, which are generally available from airfoil data catalogs or other publications, and that each section of the wing operates at the same lift coefficient, C_l = C_L, which is a reasonable assumption for an ideal, elliptically loaded wing, then the profile drag of the entire wing can be expressed as
+Assuming these preceding values can be suitably obtained based on measurements, which are generally available from airfoil data catalogs or other publications, and that each section of the wing operates at the same lift coefficient, C_l = C_L, which is a reasonable assumption for an ideal elliptically loaded wing with an elliptical planform, then the profile drag of the entire wing can be expressed as

 The induced drag of the wing can be expressed as